 Then one morning in 2010, Mama Hawa woke up to the war outside her window.
 Automatic gunfire tore through the walls as 750 fighters from the Party of Islam surrounded her home and were ransacking her hospital.
 She was outnumbered.
 There was no government to call.
 She remembered one extremist thug shouting;

 “Why are you running this hospital?
 You are old.
-You are
+You are a woman”.

 A stubborn 5’2”, and by then 64 years old, Mama Hawa stood her ground.